 I consider myself first a student.
 That, and a warrior against toxic positivity and faux “love and light” in the wellness industry.

 What feels revolutionary in yoga?
-Brave honesty about messes and struggles and doing hard things.
-Like feeling uncomfortable and trying desperately not to manipulate or avoid-with-pasta or a run to the frozen food aisle.
+Brave honesty about messes and struggles and hard things.
+Like feeling uncomfortable and trying desperately not to manipulate or avoid-by-pasta.

 People who land in my classes & trainings are honest people who want to dive into the fire of their life; they’re attracted to my offerings because you won’t find me posturing as an unattainable image of faux-shiny-happy.